makuwajoshua/Profile/README.md

         child.text = str(value)
 ```
 ## Acknowledgments
-Special thanks HyperionDev community and mentors for their continuous support.
+Special thanks to the HyperionDev community and mentors for their continuous support.

 - Python Community: For valuable resources and support.

----
+--

 ![GitHub](https://img.shields.io/github/stars/yourusername/data-querying-app?style=social)